jcqnly/Lab05_Build_A_Zoo/READMELab06.md

 ---
 ## Concepts Implemented
+Interfaces are like abstract classes in that they have behaviours that classes can implement.
-Interfaces are like contracts.
-They allow classes to behave a certain way instead of inheriting their behaviours based on a hierarchical class inheritance.
+They allow classes to behave a certain way instead of having a class inherit these behaviours based on a hierarchical class inheritance.

 ---